ashishna/ashishna.github.io/_posts/2022-04-26-interface-impl-in-groovy.md

 tags: groovy code list filter howto java
 ---

-Groovy's `closure` syntax can be used to implement the interfaces with pretty ease.
-This can come handy when creating scaffolding of code or creatng mocks for testing.
+Groovy's `closure` can be used to implement the interfaces with pretty ease.
+This can come handy when creating scaffolding of code or creating mocks for testing.

-## Sinlgle method interface with same implementation
+## Single method interface with same implementation

 ```groovy
 interface AwesomeInterface {